wopjs/disposable/README.md

 store.dispose(); // Logs "disposer" and "disposable"
 ```

 It is also a disposer!
-So that it can be easily composed with other disposers.
+Which means it can be easily composed with other disposables.

 ```js
 import { disposable, type IDisposable } from "@wopjs/disposable";